Embird Embroidery Software

 Carving

 Each style in the panel is represented by its icon.
-Clik icon of the desired Trace style and tool will be activated.
+Click the icon of the desired style, and the tool will be activated.

-Carving objects must follow after the fill or sfumato object, as they serve to add texture to those objects.
-Carvings are not a stand-alone objects.
-The icon of Carving style (in Trace tool panel) is grayed out if there is no fill or sfumato object in the work area.
+Carving objects must follow after a fill, mesh or sfumato object, as they serve to add texture to those objects.
+Carvings are not stand-alone objects.
+The icon of the Carving (in the Trace Tool panel) is grayed out if there is no fill, mesh or sfumato object in the work area.

 Common Options and Parameters

-Most of options and parameters like color, tolerance, simplicity, edge type and selection options are common to all styles.
+Most options and parameters, such as color, tolerance, simplicity, edge type, and selection options, are common to all styles.

-Selection options allow to change the way of how the Trace tool behaves by each selection.
-It is possible to define whether to make new selection and discard any existing selection or add objects of different color to selection, select non-contiguous areas of the same color at once (add similar option), subtract object from selection or intersect the object from selection.
+Selection options allow you to change how the Trace Tool behaves with each selection.
+It is possible to define whether to make a new selection and discard any existing selection, or to add objects of a different color to the selection, select non-contiguous areas of the same color at once, subtract an object from the selection, or intersect the object with the selection.

 Trace Tool - new selection

-New - make new selection and discard existing selection.
+New - make a new selection and discard the existing selection.

 Trace Tool - add selected area to existing selection

-Add - add selected area to existing selection.
+Add - add the selected area to the existing selection.

 Trace Tool - select all areas of the same color